 - Take An Emotional Timeout

-Think of it is a break from all the chaos.
-Just engage in a different activity altogether it will help you put aside your feeling of being overwhelmed at bay for a given moment and you will experience a new emotion.
-You can choose any activity, ranging from reading a book or going all crafty.
+Think of it as a break from all the chaos.
+Just engaging in a different activity altogether will help you put aside your feeling of being overwhelmed at bay for a given moment and you will experience a new emotion.
+You can choose any activity, ranging from reading a book or going all crafty

 - Take Time to Pen it Down

 Penning down is one of the most powerful tools that have to be placed in the list of things to do if feeling overwhelmed with life.
 It is a process of decluttering your mind-space by writing it all down on a piece of paper.
 Even if it is just a sentence or phrase, it will help you.

 - Be Thankful

 Gratitude has a pool of benefits to offer.
 Most importantly it helps you feel grounded and be in control of your life.
 Research supports that a mere 2-minute gratitude practice can calm your emotional frustrations and give you are a clearer vision.